aviaviavi/curl-runnings/README.md

 There are few options to install:

-- download the linux-built releases from the github [releases page](https://github.com/aviaviavi/curl-runnings/releases)
+- download the Linux or Mac built releases from the github [releases page](https://github.com/aviaviavi/curl-runnings/releases)
 - install the binary with `stack` or `cabal`
 - build from source with `stack`